Recruiting the best people takes time, money and effort, but it pays off in the long run through the value they bring to your business.

 - Set clear expectations that you both agree on

-Some employers give new recruits a list of KPIs on day one and revisit them during a formal performance review.
-Emily Wilson, Managing Director & Co-Founder of recruitment agency FutureYou, says this approach can create a disincentive to stay with an organisation.
+Some employers give new recruits a list of KPIs (Key Performance Indicators) on day one and revisit them during a formal performance review.
+Emily Wilson, Managing Director & Co-Founder of recruitment agency FutureYou, says this approach creates a disincentive to stay with an organisation.

 She suggests making performance part of a broader conservation with them that can shape ongoing career development.
 This helps them to envision a longer-term career with you.